yan4ik/paper_notes/systems/billionscale_commodity_embedding_alibaba.md

 ![alt text][image1]

 In this way, we incorporate side information in such a way that items with similar side information will be closer in the mebedding space.

+### Enchanced Graph Embedding with Side Information

+**Problem:** Different kinds of side information contribute equally to the final embedding, which does not reflect the reality.

+**Solution:** We propose a `weighted average layer` to aggregate the embeddings.

+![alt text][image2]

+Exponentiation is used to ensure that the contribution of each side information is greater than 0.

+Th denominator is used to normalize the weights related to the embedding of different side information.